tdzienniak/simpleoverlay/README.md

 <a href="images/image5-big.png" class="so-gallery" data-gallery="mygallery"><img src="thumb5.png" /></a>
 ```
 As you can see, the way how you make galleries is similar to overlaying images.
 One additional attribute is `data-gallery`.
 You have to provide it.
 This attribute is used to simply group images together.
 The images with the same `data-gallery` form gallery.
 In this way, you can have multiple independent galleries on one page.
 SimpleOverlay automatically adds "Previous" and "Next" button to every image in gallery.
-Check out examples to see how it works and how you can customize the gallery navigation.
+Check out exemples to see how it works and how you can customize the gallery navigation.

 ###Overriding/extending overlay box styling###